 - Connect your device to the internet via an Ethernet cable or WiFi.

-- Install the IPTV app onto your compatible device.
+- Install the IPTV app on your compatible device.
 If the IPTV service doesn’t have a standalone app, install a third-party IPTV player on your device.

-- Log in with your account details to access the content for the inbuilt IPTV app.
+- Log in with your account details to access the content for the built-in IPTV app.

-- Set up the service on the external IPTV player for IPTV services without a standalone app.
+- Set up the service on the external IPTV player for IPTV services that do not require a standalone app.
 To do this, sign in with the provided M3U playlist, URL, username, and password.

-- Following a successful login, please browse the channels and VOD videos and organize them based on your preferences.
+- After a successful login, please browse the channels and VOD videos, organizing them according to your preferences.

 - Test the content and provide feedback to the provider if any issues arise.
 Otherwise, browse and start streaming your favorite content.